 The project seeks to establish a joint technical collaboration amongst the national mapping agencies surrounding the Arctic in order to provide national geographic reference data as a basis for analysing and monitoring environmental and climate change.
 The information will be accessed and distributed through a spatial data infrastructure consisting of national servers providing the national geographic datasets.
 The circumpolar national mapping agencies (NMAs) will lead the development, maintenance, and administration of the Arctic SDI by providing the national geographic information (reference data) and systems for data sharing amongst the circumpolar countries.
-Within the Arctic Council the project is being led by Greenland through CAFF.
+Within the Arctic Council, the project is being led by Greenland through CAFF.
 The work on the Arctic SDI will make use of technologies, data and experiences gathered from other SDI projects.

-There is an obvious need for a dedicated Arctic SDI, which would provide for the development of the necessary standards and framework to encourage more sciences integration of and access to these datasets.
+There is an obvious need for a dedicated Arctic SDI that would provide for the development of the necessary standards and a framework to encourage greater integration of and access to Arctic spatial data.
 It would allow for a more robust management and manipulation of data for both research and management purposes.

-With the current interest on climate change the Arctic has been subjected to intense scrutiny and as a result a wide array of data has been generated which is spatial in nature.
-The approach to managing much of this data has largely been national or dedicated to specific issues.
-As a result many of the existing datasets are distributed throughout many organisations.
+With the current interest in climate change, the Arctic has been subjected to intense scrutiny.
+As a result, a wide array of spatial data has been generated.
+The approach to managing much of this data has largely been national or dedicated to specific issues and, as a result, many of the existing datasets are distributed throughout many organisations.
 They are often not integrated or coordinated and it is difficult to find an environment in which these diverse datasets can be combined and analysed together.

-The project is expected to result in the following:
+The Arctic SDI project is expected to result in the following:

-- Users, such as the Arctic Council, its Working Groups and the Arctic research community, will have easy access to relevant and updated geographic and thematic information covering the entire circumpolar region data that can be used for many purposes and many different tasks. - A distributed regional/arctic infrastructure consisting of interlinked servers with high quality national geographic data will be located in each of the eight arctic countries. - Possibilities will be created for users to connect to web map services and simultaneously access, view, and explore several types of geographic and thematic information concerning the Arctic Region.
+- Users, such as the Arctic Council, its Working Groups and the Arctic research community, will have easy access to relevant and updated geographic and thematic information covering the entire circumpolar region - data that can be used for many purposes and many different tasks. - A distributed regional/arctic infrastructure consisting of interlinked servers with high quality national geographic data will be located in each of the eight arctic countries. - Possibilities will be created for users to connect to web map services and simultaneously access, view, and explore several types of geographic and thematic information concerning the Arctic Region.